1

 The interior of the bell tower, where only the hanging bell was visible.

-The bell clapper, pulled by someone’s hand on the rope, slowly began to toll the bell.
+The bell hammer, pulled by someone’s hand on a rope, slowly began to toll.

-Once, twice, thrice—outside the bell tower stood nothing but pine trees.
+Once, twice, three times—outside the bell tower stood nothing but pine trees.

 24

-The target area had cigarette boxes stacked at the back and Hakata dolls arranged in front.
+The target had cigarette boxes stacked behind and Hakata dolls arranged in front.

-A row of air rifles lined up in foreground.
+A row of air rifles lined up in front.

 One of the dolls was a Western woman wearing a dress and holding a fan.

-The boy timidly entered the shop, picked up an air rifle, and aimed haphazardly at the target.
+The boy timidly entered this shop, took up an air rifle, and began aiming haphazardly at the targets.

-The boy’s figure showed only up to his knees.
+The boy’s figure was visible only up to his knees.

 25

-The doll quietly spread open her fan and completely hid her face.
+The doll quietly spread its fan, completely hiding its face.

-Then came the cork bullet that struck this doll.
+Then the cork bullet that struck this doll.

 The doll, of course, fell backward.